John Yarbrough Linear Park: History

 The historic corridor where the John Yarbrough Linear Park runs has existed since the 1920s, when the Ten Mile Canal was dug by the Iona drainage district to control flooding in the area and divert water to Estero Bay.
 The Ten Mile Canal corridor would also include two railroad lines.
-The Atlantic Coast Line Railroad built tracks on the east side of the canal in 1925, which is today the Seminole Gulf Railway.
-From 1926 to 1952, a second railroad line existed on the west side of the canal which was the Seaboard Air Line's All Florida Railway.
-Segments of the trail on the west side of the canal run close to former Seaboard right of way.
+The Atlantic Coast Line Railroad (ACL) built tracks on the east side of the canal in 1925 as an extension of their Lakeland—Fort Myers Line (the present-day Seminole Gulf Railway).
+From 1926 to 1952, a second railroad line existed on the west side of the canal which belonged to the ACL's competitor, the Seaboard Air Line Railroad.
+Segments of the trail on the west side of the canal run close to former Seaboard Air Line right of way.

 The first phase of the linear park trail opened in November 2005 between Six Mile Cypress Parkway and Daniels Parkway.
 The first phase is 1.25 miles and includes two shelters with picnic tables.
 The second phase opened in October 2006, extending the trail north a mile and a half to Crystal Drive.
 The third phase, completed in April 2008, extended it to Colonial Boulevard.

 When the trail first opened in 2005, it was known as the Ten Mile Canal Linear Park.
 On September 9, 2008, the park was renamed in honor of retiring director John Yarbrough of Lee County Parks and Recreation.

 A trailhead with a paved parking lot and restrooms opened at the south end of the trail (at Six Mile Cypress Parkway) opened in early 2022.

 Features

-The main trail runs from Six Mile Cypress Parkway to Colonial Boulevard in a relatively straight trajectory parallel to the Ten Mile Canal and the Seminole Gulf Railway.
-At Six Mile Cypress, trail users can continue south to Alico Road along a bike trail adjacent to Michael G. Rippe Parkway, which was completed in 2012.
 The linear park is dog-friendly, and includes picnic tables, benches, and covered shelters for shade.
-Roadway crossings include motion-activated flashing signals to warn motorists, although at Daniels Parkway (a major six-lane roadway), trail users are directed west along the road to a signalized intersection.
+Minor roadway crossings include motion-activated flashing signals to warn motorists.
 Due to its proximity to the canal, wildlife including birds, turtles and even alligators can often be seen from the trail.

 Parking for the trail is available at the trailhead at Six Mile Cypress Parkway.
 There are also unpaved parking lots for the trail on both sides of Daniels Parkway.